I never in a million years thought I would leave Trello for Asana… but I did!! 🤯

 If you already have all of your systems and everything set up somewhere other than Asana and that’s working for you, stick 👏🏻 with 👏🏻 it!!
 You ain’t got TIME to go around testing this project management tool and that one, trying to figure out if the grass is greener on the other side.

-I’ve been working for myself for 12 years now and I’ve only ever LOOKED at other project management tools because I feel like it’s my duty as a productivity coach and systems strategist to at least be familiar with them.
-But I’ve never signed up for or tried any of them.
+I’ve been working for myself for 13 years now and I’ve only ever LOOKED at other project management tools because I feel like it’s my duty as a productivity coach and systems strategist to at least be familiar with them.
+But I’ve never really worked with any of them.

 Please, please, please hear me when I say this: You should ONLY ever change tools, systems, routines, and schedules when they’re no longer working for you or really frustrating you.
 If it ain’t broke, don’t fix it!!